Lam Kwok-wai: Crimes

 Though rape was common in Tuen Mun, such regularity was not.
 Therefore, the public and the press were in a state of panic, fearing the serial rapist on the loose.

 50-year-old Li Hing was his first murder.
 She was a Yaohan department store assistant who was returning home from a mahjong game at 4:00 a.m. when she entered the elevator in the Yau Oi estate, where Lam followed her in.
 He raped and sodomized Li Hing after he killed her.

 In 1992, there had been seven murders and 16 reported rapes in Tuen Mun, but Sik Moh (Sex Devil) was the main focus of the authorities.
 Marches and demonstrations were coordinated even though the six women who had been raped were ignored, and up to 20 people had stepped over Li Hing's body on the way to work before her murder was finally reported.

 The police eventually employed the MIIDASS (Major Incident Investigation and Disaster Support System) computer which had been used in the hunt for the Yorkshire Ripper.
 Everyone convicted of wife battery, assault and sexual assault was investigated.
-Lam, however, who still lived at home and had no prior sexual offenses, remained off of the police's radar.
+Lam, however, who still lived at home and had no prior sexual offences, remained off of the police's radar.

-On April 14, 1993, Lam committed his second murder.
-22-year old Mak Siu-han was a DJ returning home from a gig at the New World Hotel's Catwalk Disco at 5:00 a.m.
+On 14 April 1993, Lam committed his second murder.
+22-year-old Mak Siu-han was a DJ returning home from a gig at the New World Hotel's Catwalk Disco at 5:00 a.m.
 She was found dead and sexually assaulted between the fifth and sixth floors of Hing Shing House where she lived at 7:45 a.m.
 Police estimated that up to 40 people may have stepped over her body before her death was reported.